On the selection of models for the high-frequency quasiperiodic oscillations of black holes: The mass problem: Objects

-The test that we propose requires black holes with known masses the power density spectra of which have the following components: C-type LF QPOs\footnote{We refer the reader to \citep{ABC} and \citep{Motta_REVIEW} for the classification of LF QPOs.} and a pair of twin HF QPOs.
+The test that we propose requires black holes with known masses the power density spectra of which have the following components: $C$-type LF QPOs\footnote{We refer the reader to \cite{ABC} and \cite{Motta_REVIEW} for the classification of LF QPOs.} and a pair of twin HF QPOs in 3:2 ratio.
 To our knowledge, there are only three microquasars which meet this requirements: GRS 1915+105, GRO 1655-40 and XTE 1550-564.
-The masses of their black holes, the frequencies of the LF and HF QPOs and references for them are given in Table~\ref{objects}.
+The masses of their black holes, the frequencies of the LF and HF QPOs and references for them are commented on in this section and summarized in Table~\ref{objects}.